knilnissim/online-course/README.md

 # online-course
-* notes and deliverables from online courses took
+* notes and deliverables from online courses
 * courses are managed in each own branch (all courses are merged into master branch)